amanguliani/PythonForKids/Cows Bulls/Project Description.md

 * You have to write code using skeleton to take input from the user 10 times and give them clues.
 * You also have to handle cases were person guessing guesses the word and case where they werent able to guess the word in 10 chances.
 * You can write your code in a text file or colab scratchbook and test it on https://repl.it/

+# Questions & Resources
+* You can use the skeleton code with the english dictionary text file thats given.
+* You can also use any of the lecture slides and refer back to the scratchbooks.
+* If you still have questions you can bring them to next 2 classes.

+# Due Date
+* 2 Weeks